isabella232/DEPRECATED-box-redis/README.md

 # What's new

-- Lock apt cookbook to 1.8.2
-- Add license
+- Add protocol to REDIS_URL value
-- Update readme

 # License